Montessori Education: The Nine Senses

 Stereognostic

-We teach children to identify an object without sight, smell or sound.
-By removing these options for learning, it strengthens others.
-We often do this in the classroom by placing an object in a cloth bag and they feel it with their hands to determine what it is.
+By removing sight, smell, taste, and sound from a child’s repertoire, it strengthens other senses, especially touch.
+We often do this in the classroom by placing an object in a cloth bag and then asking the child to feel it with their hands to determine what it is.

 Baric

-Similar to touching an object, baric learning helps children to tell the difference in weight between one object and another.
-We use weighted objects varying in size, shape and colour but encouraging the children to focus on the weight of the objects.
+Similar to touching an object, baric learning — typically taught through the baric tablets — helps children tell the difference in weight between one object and another.
+Using weighted objects that vary in size, shape, and colour encourages children to focus on the weight of the objects.

 Thermal

-Teaching children about the difference in temperature doesn’t just teach them about the world around them, but about safety as well.
-You can teach them about temperature as the seasons change with the clothing they wear or installing an outdoor thermometer so they can begin to connect what they feel with a number.
+Teaching children about the difference in temperature doesn’t just teach them about the world around them, it teaches them about safety as well.

 Olfactory